On Relaxing Metric Information in Linear Temporal Logic: Reducing LTL to qualitative LTL

-The construction to turn an \ltl{} formula into an equi-satisfiable qualitative one works as follows.
+\paragraph{Informal presentation.} Informally, the construction to turn an \ltl{} formula into an equi-satisfiable qualitative one works as follows.
 Introduce a fresh propositional letter $s$.
-Constrain $s$ to change truth value with any propositional letter in $\Pcal$; in other words, any non-stuttering step coincides with a non-stuttering step of $s$.
-Then, replace any occurrence of a subformula $\Xltl p$ with a suitable \emph{until} formula that defines the value of $p$ at the nest non-stuttering step of $s$.
+Constrain $s$ to change truth value with any propositional letter in $\Pcal$; in other words, any nss coincides with a nss of $s$.
+Then, replace any occurrence of a subformula $\Xltl p$ with a suitable \emph{until} formula that defines the value of $p$ at the next nss of $s$.
+In practice, this means that a formula such as $\Xltl p$ forces $p$ to hold in the next state (with a new state of $s$) only if this is necessary, i.e., if this requires a nss.
 This changes the quantitative $\Xltl p$ formula into a qualitative formula where the precise metric information is relaxed.
-Very informally, this basic idea can be regarded as a discrete-time analogue of the stretching introduced in \cite{HR05} and further exploited in \cite{BMOW08}.